-Race and Equality has a dynamic capacity-building approach to promote the rights of Afro-Latinos, LGBT people, indigenous peoples, women and other marginalized communities.
+Race and Equality has a dynamic capacity-building approach to promote human rights race and combat discrimination based on race, ethnicity, sexual orientation, and gender identity.
+Our work largely focuses on the rights of Afro-Latinos, LGBTI people, indigenous peoples, women and other marginalized communities.
 Using a combination of litigation, community mobilization, human rights reporting, research and advocacy methodology at the domestic and international level, we join our partners in developing and implementing strategies for change.
+We work with our partners to combat racial discrimination and discrimination based on sexual orientation and gender identity (SOGI) through a holistic multi-faceted approach.
 Critical to this work is expanding the role of NGOs representing marginalized communities at the regional level.
 Hence our program includes building the capacity of our partners for advocating for the full incorporation of discrimination issues at the Organization of American States (OAS) and litigation within the Inter-American Human Rights System, in coordination with domestic litigation, policy advocacy and community mobilization.
-Using the Universal System is also crucial for the advancement of human rights, in particular the Special Procedures and Treaty Bodies, such as the CERD and CEDAW Committees.
-Race and Equality works extensively with the UN.
+Using the Universal System is crucial for the advancement of human rights, in particular the Treaty Bodies, Special Procedures Mandates, and the Universal Periodic Review.
+Race and Equality works extensively in the UN system.

-Qualifications: Advanced university degree in Law or Political Science; specialized study of human rights preferred.
-5-10 years of experience working in human rights or related field in Latin America; mature political judgment and knowledge of Latin American political and legal traditions; experience working on human rights in closed societies essential; demonstrated capacity to understand and work on sexuality and gender-related issues; work experience in capacity building and community mobilization; strong writing and advocacy skills; demonstrated experience with human rights violation monitoring and documentation; knowledge/experience on the UN and Inter-American Human Rights Systems preferably; ability to work under pressure; fluency in Spanish and English essential.
-Excellent oral/written communication skills in English and Spanish are required.
-The position is for one month only.
+Qualifications: Advanced university degree in Law – specialized studies in human rights preferred; 3 to 5 years of experience working in human rights or related field with focus on Latin America; knowledge/experience on the EU System REQUIRED; mature political judgment and knowledge of Latin American political and legal traditions; knowledge/experience on ethnic and racial discrimination and LGBT issues in the region; demonstrated capacity to understand and work on sexuality and gender-related issues; work experience in capacity building and community mobilization; strong writing and advocacy skills; ability to work under pressure; ability to travel internationally; ability to administer programs; experience on use of social media; excellent oral/written communication skills in English and Spanish REQUIRED; permission to work in Belgium REQUIRED.
+The position is for one year, with the possibility of extension.

-Salary: Commensurate with experience and scale in non-governmental organizations.
+Consultant fee: Commensurate with experience and scale in non-governmental organizations in Brussels.

 Race and Equality is an equal opportunity employer.